kjeshang/NespressoMetropolisCustomerReviewAnalysis/README.md

 7. As not all reviews can be seen within the browser window, the scraper bot would continuously scroll to the bottom of the page/review list to load all reviews until the very first that was received in 2019.
 This is performed with the pre-specified xpath of the review list scroll-bar.
 8. After all reviews from oldest to most recent are loaded by the webpage, using a partial xpath refering to the reviewer name, the scraper bot will retrieve the reivewer names and save them as elements in a list to be used in the forthcoming steps.
 9. As some reviews recieved for Nespresso Metrotown branch can be quite long, the full written review is not shown to conserve browser screen space.
 There are _More_ buttons under each review to show the full written review in case it is too long.
 Thus, the scraper bot must click all of the _More_ buttons in the review list with the button HTML Tag name to unveil the full written reviews for retrieval.
-10. Using previously retrieved reviewer name list and a pre-specified parent xpath, the scraper bot will loop through the entire review list from most recent to oldest, and retrieve the values of **_Name_** (i.e., Reviewer Name), **_Total Reviews Given_** by the reviewer, **_Time of Review_**, **_Review_** (i.e., the actual review received), and **_Stars Given_**.
+10. Using previously retrieved reviewer name list and a pre-specified parent xpath, the scraper bot will loop through the entire review list from most recent to oldest, and retrieve the values of **_Reviewer Name_**, **_Total Reviews Given_** by the reviewer, **_Time of Review_**, **_Review_** (i.e., the actual review received), and **_Stars Given_**.
 Then the aforementioned values are saved in a pandas dataframe.
 11. All pandas dataframes are altogether saved in an Excel workbook, as well as individual CSV files, and then placed into a "data" folder.
 12. The scraper bot is then shutdown.

 ## Data Cleaning

-In this stage of the project, the Google Reviews data is cleaned for any data scraping errors & inconsistencies.
+In this stage of the project, the raw Google Reviews data is imported and is cleaned for any data scraping errors & inconsistencies.
 There is transformation of the dataset to include new columns that are more meaningful for the later stages of the project.
+It is imperative to take a peek of the data by checking the first few rows and summary of column names, non-NULL count, and data types, prior to performing data cleaning & transformation.
+After the appropriate data cleaning & transformation steps are completed, the cleaned data is then loaded to a CSV file to be used in the next stage of the project.
+That being said, below is a list of the most important actions taken in this stage of the project leading up to the aforementioned data loading step.
+* Retreive **_Retriever Title_** from **_Total Reviews Given_** column values, and create a new column from the retrieved values.
+* Clean the the **_Total Reviews Given_** column values such that the word "reviews" is removed, and only the numeric count of reviews remains.
+* Parse the column values for **_Total Reviews Given_** to integer, remove any instance of punctuation, and print rows whereby the column values could not be parsable to integer.
+Make manual adjustments by row when necessary.
+* Clean the **_Time of Review_** column values such that there is no extra whitespace.
+* Due to a web scraping error, for some rows the value for **_Total Reviews Given_** is moved to **_Time of Review_** column, and the value for **_Time of Review_** is moved to **_Stars Given_**.
+Find the rows where this error has occurred and perform the appropriate shuffling so that the appropriate values are in the correct columns.
+* Retrieve the **_Year of Review_** from the _Webscraping Datetime_ value and **_Time of Review_** column value, and create a new column from the retrieved values.
+* Clean the **_Review_** column such such that each row does not contain "response from owner" or NULL values.
+* Clean the **_Stars Given_** column by removing the word "stars" and any extra whitespace.
+Then convert the column data type to numeric.
+* Change the order of columns to be more logical, and change column names when necessary.

 ## Exploratory Data Analysis